MrR0807/Notes/understanding-parquet-file.md

 ##### Conclusion

 I'll repeat myself, but as you understood, differently from JSON, Thrift does not include names of the variables, but relies on schema and field tags which are represented as numbers.
 Thrift also encodes the type of the variable, differently from JSON, which tries to guess the type.
 Hence for small messages, Thrift Binary encoded message is bigger in size than JSON.
 If we use Compact, it is obviously smaller.
-To reach that, it uses elaborate bit encoding algorithms like zigzag and Unsigned LEB128, also, compacts how field ids and types are represented.
-Avro pushes the envelope and does not include types at all, that way shaving more bits from the message size.
+To reach that, Thrift developers use elaborate bit encoding algorithms like zigzag and Unsigned LEB128.
+Furthermore, compacts how field ids and types are represented by concatinating bytes.

+But Avro manages to compact data even further.

 #### Avro

-Apache Avro is another binary encoding format that is interestingly different from Protocol Buffers and Thrift.
+Apache Avro is another binary encoding format that is interestingly different from Thrift.
 It was started in 2009 as a subproject of Hadoop, as a result of Thrift not being a good fit for Hadoop’s use cases.
 Avro also uses a schema to specify the structure of the data being encoded.

-There is a [great blog post](https://writeitdifferently.com/avro/binary/encoding/2020/07/26/avro-binary-encoding-in-kafka.html), which goes into detail how byte values can be constructed with Avro, as well as [Avro documentation](https://avro.apache.org/docs/1.8.1/spec.html#binary_encoding).
+There is a [great and lengthy blog post](https://writeitdifferently.com/avro/binary/encoding/2020/07/26/avro-binary-encoding-in-kafka.html), which goes into detail how byte values are constructed with Avro, as well as [Avro documentation](https://avro.apache.org/docs/1.8.1/spec.html#binary_encoding).

-To encode the same message as in JSON section, I will have to define Avro schema and use it to write data:
+However, I will continue with my example.
+As stated, and just like with Thrift I will have to define Avro schema and use it to write data:

 ```java
 public class WriteAvroBytes {